makeorg/front-accessible/docs/installation.md

 To be independant of the preproduction api you can launch the mock api server:
 `yarn api-mock:start`

-Then you can lauch the dev server using this local api `yarn server:dev`
+Then you can lauch the preprod server using this local api `yarn server:preprod`

 ## Style Guide